tkr22777/teaching-cs-630/week_04/07_aliases.md

 ## Overview

 Aliases are temporary names assigned to tables or columns to make queries more readable and concise.
-This guide covers both column and table aliases in PostgreSQL.
+This guide covers both column and table aliases using standard SQL.

 ## Sample Data